tullo/dap-workshop-dceu18/exercises/exercise_1/README.md

 **6.** Run the workshop image.

 We prepared an image containing everything needed for the workshop (docker CLI, docker-compose, docker-app, swarm, ...) and your prefered editors (nano, emacs, even vi!).
 Please run it, everything will happen in this container.

+**NOTE:** `--network host` is needed in play-with-docker to have exposed port be available from outside!

 ```sh
 $ docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /root/workshop:/workshop dapworkshop/workshop